marvinkreis/rofi-file-browser-extended/README.md

 > Paths must either be relative to the starting directory (`-file-browser-dir`) or absolute.
 > It is not checked if the files actually exist.
 > The paths are not sorted or matched to any exclude patters.
->
-> Example:
->
-> ```
-> fd | rofi -show file-browser -file-browser-stdin
-> fd -a | rofi -show file-browser -file-browser-stdin
-> ls somedir | rofi -show file-browser -file-browser-stdin -file-browser-dir somedir
-> ```
->
-> After loading the paths, the plugin behaves no different than usual.
-You may want to use this option with `-file-browser-no-descend` and / or `-file-browser-stdout`.

 #### -file-browser-stdout
 > Instead of opening files, print absolute paths of selected files to stdout.